Suraj-Bhor/100-Days-of-ML-Code/README.md

 ## Day 85: 2<sup>nd</sup> July 2020: In-House Kaggle Competition - Continued
 * Contiued working on the Kaggle competition for classifying the Human protein images.

+## Day 86: 3<sup>rd</sup> June 2020 : Insurance cost prediction in PyTorch.
+* Had some issues regarding the accuracy of the model.
+* Considered the output label in weights of the model.
+So was getting very high validation accuracy.
+* Made the appropriate changes and commit them in jovian.